Bengal vs Maine Coon: Ultimate Breed Comparison Guide

 Bengal Coat:

-• Length: Short to medium.
+• Length: Short and sleek.

 Maine Coon Coat: